Baton Rouge Perio Logo

 PERIODONTAL DISEASE AND PREGNANCY

-Fortunately, halting the progression of periodontal disease through practicing high standards of oral hygiene and treating existing problems can help reduce the risk of periodontal disease-related complications by up to 50%.
+Fortunately, halting the progression of periodontal disease through practicing high standards of oral hygiene and treating existing concerns can help reduce the risk of periodontal disease-related complications by up to 50%.

 THE CONNECTION